×

 BSA and AML Compliance Basics

-On a federal level for each country, anti-money laundering legislation has established basic requirements to ensure transparency and prevent money laundering.
+On a federal level, each country has established anti-money laundering legislation with basic requirements to ensure transparency and prevent money laundering.
 In the case of cashless systems, advanced technology can facilitate compliance by integrating checks and automated reports.

 To safeguard the integrity of the casino industry and the U.S. financial system, casino companies and gaming operators have developed effective risk-based programs to ensure compliance with the legal requirements of the federal Bank Secrecy Act and associated AML statutes and regulations.
 AML programs also protect the casino and its employees from even unwittingly being involved in money laundering criminal conduct.